KnapsackPro/knapsack_pro-ruby/README.md

 * you have `Knapsack::Adapters::RspecAdapter.bind` in your `rails_helper.rb` or `spec_helper.rb`
 * you explicitly set `RAILS_ENV=test` on your CI nodes (for instance you use Docker then please set `RAILS_ENV`)
 * knapsack_pro Queue Mode saves temporary files with collected time execution data in `your_rails_project/tmp/knapsack_pro/queue/`.
 Please ensure you don't clean `tmp` directory in your tests so knapsack_pro can publish time execution data to Knapsack Pro API server.

+##### Why all test files have 0.1s time execution for my CI build in user dashboard?

+If you go to [user dashboard](https://knapsackpro.com/dashboard) and open `Build metrics` for your API token and you open CI build for your last git commit you should see there info about collected time execution data from all CI nodes.
+If you see all test files have 0.1s time execution then please ensure:

+* you don't clean up `tmp` directory in your tests (for instance in RSpec hooks like `before` or `after`) so knapsack_pro can publish measured time execution data to Knapsack Pro API server. knapsack_pro Queue Mode saves temporary files with collected time execution data in `your_rails_project/tmp/knapsack_pro/queue/`.

+The 0.1s is a default time execution used when test file is an empty file or its content are all pending tests.

 ##### Why when I use Queue Mode for RSpec and test fails then I see multiple times info about failed test in RSpec result?